 The solicitor will also need to find out more information about the service charges or any management details.

-There are firms offering a ‘no-fee guarantee’ so you won’t have to pay the full conveyancer’s bill should this happen – though it’s always a good idea to have a clear explanation of what is covered and what is not by those firms offering this type of guarantee.
+There are firms offering a ‘no-fee guarantee’ so you won’t have to pay the full conveyancer’s bill should this happen.
+Though it’s always a good idea to have a clear explanation of what is covered and what is not by those firms offering this type of guarantee.

-Online conveyancing firms offer a much cheaper service and you should check carefully what their offer includes since it will usually differ from the service you may enjoy from a well-established high-street firm.
+Online conveyancing firms offer a much cheaper service, and you should check carefully what their offer includes since it will usually differ from the service you may enjoy from a well-established high-street firm.

-It may also be a good idea to opt for a conveyancing solicitor who is registered with a professional body so there is a code of conduct they must abide by and they will offer support throughout the house buying process.
+It may also be a good idea to opt for a conveyancing solicitor who is registered with a professional body, so there is a code of conduct they must abide by, and they will offer support throughout the house buying process.

-It’s also worth bearing in mind that the time it takes to complete the conveyancing work will vary depending on what is involved and it can appear to take a long time indeed.
+It’s also worth bearing in mind that the time it takes to complete the conveyancing work will vary depending on what is involved, and it can appear to take a long time indeed.

 Use a conveyancing service that will meet your needs

 But remember to use a conveyancing service that will meet your needs and has had good feedback from previous clients to ensure that deadlines are met and costs do not spiral out of control.

-The Law Society offers some good advice on the conveyancing process.
+When it comes to understanding the solicitor’s fees when buying a house, the Law Society offers some good advice on the conveyancing process.